saihanlinn/blog/content/posts/revenue-strategy-timer/index.md

 I see this in the field constantly.
 In my 20 plus years of last-mile experience, I've learned that you cannot automate a broken process.
 If your underlying sales methodology is missing, even a "unicorn" CRM won't save you.
 You must define the strategy and process before you touch the tools.

 ### 4. Strategic Compensation: The Profit Lever
 Sales compensation is often 70% of the budget, yet it’s treated as a routine reward.
-In a crisis economy, compensation must shift from volume-based rewards to profitability-based incentives.
+Research from the [Alexander Group](https://www.alexandergroup.com) suggests that in an era of market uncertainty, compensation must shift from volume to profitability.

 ### What I Learned from the Field:
 * **Gross revenue is a vanity metric.** I track the **Cash-Down Ratio**.
 In a crisis, consignment is a death sentence.
 You reward the reps who bring in liquidity, not just "promises" on paper.